givanse/node.bittrex.api/README.md

 =========

 Node Bittrex API is an asynchronous node.js library for the Bittrex API - https://bittrex.com/.
-The Bittrex API data can be received either as a GET request or via Websockets API (the Stream option will no longer be maintained and will be removed in further releases - please switch to Websockets if you want to use real Streams).
+The Bittrex API data can be received either as a GET request or via Websockets API.

-Documentation to the Bittrex API: https://bittrex.com/Home/Api
+Documentation for the Bittrex API: https://bittrex.com/Home/Api

-This Library was created by  [Adrian Soluch (@n0mad01)](https://github.com/n0mad01/) [soluch.us](http://soluch.us) and is licensed under the [MIT license](https://github.com/n0mad01/node.bittrex.api/blob/master/LICENSE).
+This Library is licensed under the [MIT license](https://github.com/n0mad01/node.bittrex.api/blob/master/LICENSE).

 Contributors
 ----